Monitoring in a production environment

 If you plan to use Kibana to view monitoring data, username and password credentials must be valid on both the Kibana server and the monitoring cluster.

-• If you plan to use Elastic Agent, create a user that has the remote_monitoring_collector built-in role.
+• If you plan to use Elastic Agent, create a user that has the remote_monitoring_collector built-in role and that the monitoring related integration assets have been installed on the remote monitoring cluster.

 • If you plan to use Metricbeat, create a user that has the remote_monitoring_collector built-in role and a user that has the remote_monitoring_agent built-in role.
 Alternatively, use the remote_monitoring_user built-in user.